Happy Valley (TV series): Production

 On 22 November 2012, Ben Stephenson announced the commissioning of Happy Valley for BBC One.
 The programme was written by Sally Wainwright, produced by Karen Lewis, and directed by Euros Lyn, Sally Wainwright and Tim Fywell.

 Filming began in the Calder Valley in November 2013.
 Locations in the area included Todmorden, Luddenden, Mytholmroyd, Bradford, Keighley, Sowerby Bridge, Hebden Bridge, and Heptonstall.
-Huddersfield, Halifax, Bradford, Leeds and other West Yorkshire cities are mentioned, though not main filming locations.
+Huddersfield, Halifax, Leeds and other West Yorkshire cities are mentioned, though not main filming locations.
 A former police station (Station Road, Sowerby Bridge) was used for some scenes, and additional filming took place at North Light Film Studios at Brookes Mill, Huddersfield.

 The name "Happy Valley" is what local police in the Calder Valley call the area because of its drug problem.

-In the first episode of series one, Ryan points out to Catherine, who is visiting her daughter Becky's grave in the next row, that visitors have left pens at Sylvia Plath's grave.
+In the first episode of series one, Ryan points out to Catherine, visiting her daughter Becky's grave in the next row, that visitors have left pens at Sylvia Plath's grave.

 A second series was commissioned on 18 August 2014.
 Filming began in August 2015, and the first episode was broadcast on 9 February 2016.
 The second series was written by Wainwright, produced by Lewis, and directed by Lyn and Wainwright.
 Catherine's workplace is a former police station in Sowerby Bridge, and her home and local pub (two other main filming locations) are based in Hebden Bridge.
 The prison scenes were filmed at Oakham Enterprise Park in Rutland, which was HMP Ashwell until its closure.

 The main character, Sergeant Cawood, is mentioned in the third episode of the fifth series of Last Tango in Halifax, which aired on BBC One on 9 March 2020.
-This series was also created and written by Wainwright, set in Halifax, and also stars Sarah Lancashire.
+Wainwright also created and wrote this series, set in Halifax and starring Sarah Lancashire.

 In October 2020, Wainwright confirmed that there would be a third series and that she was in the "early stages" of writing it.
 Filming for the third series began in January 2022.

+After watching the first three episodes of the season, Wainwright didn't like some directorial choices made by Patrick Harkins and decided to reshoot some scenes herself, hence her credit as a director, but not co-director, on those episodes.